fkinoshita/fkinoshita.github.io/content/articles/lambda_calculus.md

 ## Conversion

-When applying two lambda expression that contain the same variable name, something like this:
+When applying two lambda expressions we might encounter something like the following example, where the two expression have the same variable name:

 ```
 (λx.xx)(λx.x)